The Turkey Real Estate Guide: How to Purchase a Property in Turkey

 There are four more fees in addition to the fees mentioned above that don’t amount to much but that you should still keep in mind.

-Expert Translator Fee (Optional).
-Expert translators are different from sworn translators at a notary.
+Expert Translator Fee (Optional): Expert translators are different from sworn translators at a notary.
 Only a few expert translators exist in the market, which makes them expensive.
 However, they are only needed if the foreign buyer wishes to attend the Land Registry himself and not via an attorney who has Power of Attorney.

-As with every investment property, you should have a solid plan as to how you’re going to maintain it.
 Usually, hiring a local property manager can save you a lot of headaches and is certainly worth your while.

 But having a property manager doesn’t mean you shouldn’t do your homework.
 You also need to know just how much money it will take to run your investment property on an annual basis so that you know what to expect in terms of the property’s ROI.

-Insurance, Fees, and Bills
+Insurance, Fees and Bills

 Not having earthquake insurance will mean your property purchase will be delayed by the land registry.

-Bills.
-All of the bills, including electricity, water, gas and waste management, are traditionally paid by the tenants, as everywhere in the world.
+Bills: All of the bills, including electricity, water, gas and waste management, are traditionally paid by the tenants, as everywhere else in the world.
 If the property is vacant and no one is using the utilities, a small part of the bills will still have to be paid for service maintenance.

 Property Tax

-So, the owner of an apartment in central Istanbul that’s worth 1,500,000TL will pay 3,000TL per year in total.
-The first installment must be paid in May and the second one in November.
+So, the owner of an apartment in central Istanbul worth TL1,500,000 will pay TL3,000 per year in total.

 If you’re selling a property, you’re obligated to pay the accumulated property tax burden from all of the previous years before a title deed transfer can commence.